syncfusion-content/wpf-docs/wpf/DataGrid/Performance.md

 ### Improving loading performance when DataGrid loaded into the ScrollViewer

-Loading DataGrid inside other controls disables the virtualization which results in performance delay.
-You can improve the loading performance when DataGrid is loaded into the `ScrollViewer` by setting `SfDataGrid.Height`.
+Loading DataGrid within other controls disables the virtualization resulting in performance delay.
+By setting 'SfDataGrid.Height' you can improve the performance when loading DataGrid into the 'ScrollViewer'.

 {% tabs %}
 {% highlight xaml %}